ahdis/matchbox-formfiller/README.md

 see [on github pages](https://ahdis.github.io/matchbox-formfiller)

 Note:
-Chrome on OSX has a CORS Problem and cannot exectute te $extract operation, this happens only to a http url, but not to a https url
+Chrome on OSX has a CORS Problem and cannot execute te $extract operation, this happens only to a http url, but not to a https url

 - Response to preflight request doesn't pass access control check: Redirect is not allowed for a preflight request.
 - Looks like this could happen: For those struggling with this in the future, the problem was that the URL was returning a 302-Redirect, and even though the new location was presenting CORS headers with 200-OK, the initial 302 response was not.